Our Fabric

 3. Reduced Pesticide and Chemical Use

-Standard Cotton Farming: Conventional cotton is responsible for 16% of global pesticide use and extensive fertilizer application, which causes soil degradation, water pollution, and biodiversity loss.
+Standard Cotton Farming: Conventional cotton is responsible for 16% of global pesticide use and extensive fertiliser application, which causes soil degradation, water pollution, and biodiversity loss.

 Recycled Cotton: Eliminates the need for additional pesticides, reducing toxic runoff and improving soil health.